Jayantkhatter/Blackspots-/README.md

-# Blackspots Analysis: A Data-Driven Exploration of Accident Blackspots
+# AccidentSpotter Pro: A Data-Driven Exploration of Accident Blackspots